dylans0ng/dylans0ng.github.io/_posts/2022-12-26-calculus-optimization.md

 ![image](https://user-images.githubusercontent.com/112503726/209005707-c1cb7716-818b-4c74-add5-11a29233f667.png)

 ## Introduction
 Hello everyone, how are you all doing?
-In this post, I'm going to be going over one of the most important concepts in calculus: **optimization**.
+Just a heads-up: this post is gonna be pretty long!
+So, I recommend that you use the **table of contents** to jump to a specific part that you wanna look at.
+Anyways, in this post, I'm going to be going over one of the most important concepts in calculus: **optimization**.
 It's very useful because **optimization can be applied to many different real-life scenarios**.

 For example, let's say you are the owner of a business and you want to **minimize your costs** because you don't want to spend too much.
 Well to do this, you would have to use calculus!
 By the end of this post, you are going to know how to solve this kind of problem.